delaney-data/SQL-CreateTablesImport/README.md

 A demonstration of how to create tables in PostgreSQL and import data for analysis.

 # Overview
-<p style='margin-top:0in;margin-right:0in;margin-bottom:8.0pt;margin-left:0in;line-height:107%;font-size:15px;font-family:"Calibri",sans-serif;'>Before doing an analysis of our data with SQL, we first need to create the database and tables, then import data into our Database Management System (DBMS).
-In this project, we will be using PostgreSQL and PgAdmin and I will demonstrate how to create your tables and import your data in two different methods (one with SQL commands and one with the GUI).</p>
+<p style='margin-top:0in;margin-right:0in;margin-bottom:8.0pt;margin-left:0in;line-height:107%;font-size:15px;font-family:"Calibri",sans-serif;'>Before doing an analysis of data with SQL, we first need to create the database and tables, then import data into our Database Management System (DBMS).
+In this project, I will be using PostgreSQL and PgAdmin and I will demonstrate how to create tables and import data in two different methods (GUI vs SQL Commands).</p>
 <p style='margin-top:0in;margin-right:0in;margin-bottom:8.0pt;margin-left:0in;line-height:107%;font-size:15px;font-family:"Calibri",sans-serif;'><strong>Language and Utilities Used:</strong></p>
 <ul style="list-style-type: disc;">
     <li><u>Language</u>: SQL</li>
     <li><u>DBMS</u>: <a href ="https://www.postgresql.org/">PostgreSQL 14</a></li>
     <li><u>GUI</u>: <a href ="https://www.pgadmin.org">PgAdmin 4</a> (on Windows 10)</li>
 </ul>

-<p style='margin-top:0in;margin-right:0in;margin-bottom:8.0pt;margin-left:0in;line-height:107%;font-size:15px;font-family:"Calibri",sans-serif;'><strong>&nbsp;</strong></p>
+📑 <b>Topics Covered in this Section</b> 📑

+- <a href ="https://github.com/delaney-data/SQL-CreateTablesImport/edit/main/README.md#creating-a-database-in-postgresql-with-pgadmin">Create Database (PgAdmin)</a>
+- <a href ="https://github.com/delaney-data/SQL-CreateTablesImport/edit/main/README.md#creating-tables-in-postgresql">Syntax for Creating Tables</a>
+	- <a href ="https://github.com/delaney-data/SQL-CreateTablesImport/edit/main/README.md#creating-tables-data-types--constraints">Data Types & Constraints</a>
+- <a href ="https://github.com/delaney-data/SQL-CreateTablesImport/edit/main/README.md#csv-dataset-%EF%B8%8F-sql-table">From CSV to SQL Table</a>
+- <a href ="https://github.com/delaney-data/SQL-CreateTablesImport/edit/main/README.md#import-data-into-tables-2-methods">Importing Data into Tables (2 Methods)</a>
+	- <a href ="https://github.com/delaney-data/SQL-CreateTablesImport/edit/main/README.md#how-to-fix-copy-errors">COPY Command: How to Fix Permission Errors</a>

 # Creating a Database in PostgreSQL with PgAdmin
 <p style="margin-top:0in;margin-right:0in;margin-bottom:8.0pt;margin-left:0in;line-height:107%;font-size:15px;font-family:&quot;Calibri&quot;,sans-serif;"></p>